Hello. We’re Kirstie and Arthur, and we’re travellers who quit flying.

 We love visiting new places and meeting people with different perspectives.
-But we’re also pretty freaked out about climate change, so we’re doing our best to travel the world without melting it in the process.
+But we’re also pretty freaked out about climate change, so we’re trying our best to see the world without melting it in the process.

 Instead of flying we’ve travelled by train, bus, ferry, tram, bicycle, subway, trolleybus, chair lift, minibus, car, funicular, electric cart, motorbike, sidecar, remork, barge, kayak, pick-up truck, tuc tuc, monorail, trishaw, campervan and longtail boat, and even done a few bits on foot.